CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Numerical experiments

-Compared to $\toll$, $\karma$ benefits all commuters meanwhile achieving a considerable \textbf{equalizing effect}.
-However, unlike in Case 2 (Figure~\ref{fig:results-case-2}b), strict equality among types is not obtained in this case.
-This is expected because, despite of sharing the same average \gls{VOT}, the heterogeneous \gls{VOT} processes, and in particular the different \gls{VOT} spread, lead to different value functions (Eq.~\ref{eq:Q-function}) and, in turn, different optimal policies.
-Another interesting observation is that $\karma$ encourages \textbf{yielding}: those suffering from a longer queue enjoy a lower cost.
-This result also implies that, if commuters are free to choose their \gls{VOT} processes to minimize their average travel cost, they would tend to be cautious and yielding most of the time and be urgent only sparingly.
-In other words, $\karma$ fosters a more collaborative environment where commuters carefully assess when they truly need access to the fast lane.
+In contrast to $\toll$ and in line with Proposition~\ref{prop:strict-pareto}, $\karma$ strictly benefits all commuters.
+Moreover, it achieves a considerable equalizing effect in the sense of similar queuing delay and a narrow range of travel cost.
+However, unlike the case of heterogeneous incomes (Figure~\ref{fig:results-case-2}b), strict equality among types is not obtained in this case.
+This is expected because, despite of sharing the same average \gls{VOT}, the heterogeneous \gls{VOT} processes, particularly the different \gls{VOT} spreads, lead to different value functions in each commuter's \gls{MDP} and, in turn, different optimal policies.

+Another interesting observation from Figure~\ref{fig:results-case-3}b is that $\karma$ encourages \emph{yielding}: those suffering from a longer queue actually enjoy a lower travel cost.
+In other words, it is not optimal to aggressively bid for the fast lane.
+Also note that the travel cost under $\karma$ decreases with the frequency of high-urgency events.
+This result implies that, if commuters are free to choose their \gls{VOT} processes to minimize their average travel cost, they would tend to be cautious and yielding most of the time and be urgent only sparingly.
+Therefore, $\karma$ fosters a more collaborative environment where commuters carefully assess whether they truly need access to the fast lane.

-To better illustrate the commuters' bidding policies under $\karma$, we plot the distribution of karma at the \gls{SNE} in Figure~\ref{fig:results-case-3}c.
-It can be found that the most yielding commuters (type $\tau_1$) hold more karma on average than others and the average karma per commuter decreases with the \gls{VOT} spread.
-This result is also expected because commuters who anticipate high-\gls{VOT} events in the future are more likely to yield on low-\gls{VOT} days to reserve karma.
-If the variation in the \gls{VOT} processes is small, commuters tend to avoid congestion whenever they have enough karma.
+To better illustrate the commuters' bidding policies under $\karma$, we plot the karma distribution at the \gls{SNE} in Figure~\ref{fig:results-case-3}c.
+It can be found that the most yielding commuters (Type 1) hold more karma on average than others, and the average karma per commuter decreases with the \gls{VOT} spread.
+This result is also expected because commuters who anticipate high-urgency events in the future are more likely to yield on low-urgency days to reserve karma.
+On the other hand, if the variation in the daily \gls{VOT} level is small, commuters tend to avoid congestion whenever they have enough karma.